-In 2016, the water protectors at the Standing Rock Sioux Reservation created worldwide awareness of Indigenous rights and environmental justice in a way that few movements have before.
-As the world and Indian Country watched, thousands of water protectors rallied to stop the construction of the Dakota Access Pipeline, which would run under part of the Missouri River on the reservation.
+In 2016, the water stewards at the Standing Rock Sioux Reservation created worldwide awareness of Indigenous sovereignty and an honoring of the environment in a way that few movements have before.
+As the world and Indian Country watched, thousands of water stewards rallied to stop the construction of the Dakota Access Pipeline, which would run under part of the Missouri River on the reservation.

 In April 2016, youth from the Standing Rock Sioux Tribe created the Sacred Stone Camp along the Cannonball River on the reservation.
 Later that month, youth ran from the reservation to Omaha, Nebraska, to deliver a petition signed by 457,000 people to the Omaha District office of the United States Army Corps of Engineers, demanding they stop the pipeline.
 The Commander of the Omaha District refused to meet with them.
 In July 2016, Standing Rock youth ran to Washington, DC to demand President Obama stop the pipeline.
 By August 2016, construction of the Dakota Access pipeline began — but protests were just getting started.

-Over the next few months, thousands of water protectors camped near the construction site in protest, effectively delaying construction for several months.
-Water protectors used several key methods to raise awareness.
+Over the next few months, thousands of water stewards camped near the construction site in efforts to delay construction for several months.
+Water stewards used several key methods to raise awareness.
 The first was recognizing water both as a sustainer of life and as sacred for many tribal communities.
 This brought about the phrase Mní wičhóni, Lakota for “Water is Life.”
-A second key strategy of water protectors was encouraging divestment (removing money) from banks that supported the pipeline by holding protests in front of banks like Wells Fargo.
-Using divestment as a technique enabled people across the U.S. and world to engage with the movement, beyond attending protests or joining the camp.
+A second key strategy of water stewards was encouraging divestment (removing money) from banks that supported the pipeline by gathering together in front of banks like Wells Fargo.
+Using divestment as a technique enabled people across the U.S. and world to engage with the movement, beyond attending gatherings or joining the camp.

-Despite months of advocacy, the pipeline was constructed and oil began flowing in May 2017.
-The legal fight continues: Native American and environmental groups have asked President Biden to shut down the pipeline.
-So far, his administration has refused to do so.
+Despite months of community action, the pipeline was constructed and oil began flowing in May 2017.
+The collective action continued in 2021 as Native American and environmental groups asked President Biden to shut down the pipeline.
+His administration refused to do so.

-The Standing Rock Sioux Tribe aren’t the only Native community fighting pipeline construction or extractive industries.
-Here are a few other places that Native activists are standing up for the environment:
+The Standing Rock Sioux Tribe aren’t the only Native community leading with action of pipeline construction or extractive industries.
+Here are a few other places where Native change makers are upholding traditional values:

-- Native activists in Minnesota are currently protesting Enbridge Energy’s Line 3, a pipeline expansion that would bring oil from the tar sands in Alberta, Canada to Wisconsin.
-Part of the pipeline would cross wetlands in Minnesota where tribes gather wild rice, fish, and hold treaty rights.
+- Ojibwe change makers in Minnesota spent years challenging Enbridge Energy’s Line 3; a pipeline expansion project that brings oil from the tar sands in Alberta, Canada to Wisconsin.
+Part of the pipeline crosses wetlands in Minnesota where tribes gather wild rice, fish, and hold treaty rights.
+Collective action from Tribal members along with other local partners continue to challenge violations against environmental regulations resulting in $11 million from Enbridge in payments, environmental projects, and financial assurances.

 - The Niitsitapi Water Protectors in Alberta, Canada are currently working against the Grassy Mountain Coal Project and all open-pit mining in the Rocky Mountains in Blackfoot territory, where the Blackfoot hunt, gather food and medicine, and more.